adr1enbe4udou1n/laranuxt-starter-kit/server/README.md

 # Laravel API Starter Kit

 > Server-side API Starter Kit used for data consumption (see client sample [here](../client).
-It includes a full custom SPA BO based on Vue CoreUI (Bootstrap 4).
+It includes a full custom SPA admin based on Vue CoreUI (Bootstrap 4).

 ## Features